Splendid Seki: The Way of the Samurai in the City of Blades

 Come see the cutting-edge expertise, the time-honored tradition, and the enduring legacy behind the foundations of one of the world's three major cutlery centers - Seki City, the City of Blades, with a lineup of exciting activities with plenty of opportunities for hands-on experience.
-Start with an introduction to the history of blacksmithing in Seki and viewing of Japanese swords at the Seki Swordsmith Museum before enjoying a delicious unagidon (eel rice bowl) lunch - a source of strength and stamina for the local swordsmiths.
-Then, try your hand at making nerikiri, a type of traditional Japanese sweet supervised by a well-loved and long-established local confectionery store, Seki-shi Toraya.
-Enjoy your delightful creations with green tea in the tea room of the Kominka Aiseki.
+Start with an introduction to the history of blacksmithing in Seki and viewing of Japanese swords at a museum before enjoying a delicious unagidon (eel rice bowl) lunch - a source of strength and stamina for the local swordsmiths.
+Then, try your hand at making nerikiri, a type of traditional Japanese sweet supervised by a well-loved and long-established local confectionery store.
+Enjoy your delightful creations with green tea in a tea room.
 You have the option of doing so dressed in kimono.
-Finally, discover spiritual balance at Seki Zenko-ji Temple, where you can choose between Zazen meditation or shabutsu (tracing an image of Buddha) as your activity of choice.
+Finally, discover spiritual balance at a historical temple, where you can choose between Zazen meditation or shabutsu (tracing an image of Buddha) as your activity of choice.
 Manji (swastika)-shaped kaidan meguri and kanetsuki (ringing the temple bell) are also available.

 Recommended points

-● Uncover the history of Seki, one of the world’s three major cutlery centers, at the Seki Swordsmith Museum before visiting a renowned, long-established restaurant specializing in eel dishes.
+● Uncover the history of Seki, one of the world’s three major cutlery centers, at a museum before visiting a renowned, long-established restaurant specializing in eel dishes.

-● Make traditional Japanese sweets and enjoy genuine matcha at a tea ceremony, with supervision from the staff at Seki-shi Toraya, a wagashi (traditional Japanese sweets) shop with an illustrious history of over 90 years.
+● Make traditional Japanese sweets and enjoy genuine matcha at a tea ceremony, with supervision from the staff at a wagashi (traditional Japanese sweets) shop.
 You have the option to do both activities dressed in kimono of your choice.
 Also, check out the tasty and heat-resistant katana ice cream, a dessert fitting for Japan's City of Cutlery.

-● Choose between Zazen meditation and shabutsu (tracing an image of Buddha) at the Seki Zenko-ji Temple.
+● Choose between Zazen meditation and shabutsu (tracing an image of Buddha) at a historical temple.
 Your name can be written in kanji for the latter.

 Overview